jashan-s1/Team5/docs/spec.md

 The application needs to communicate with the database in the backend to get the information about the books available

-The application needs to connect to an API for Email/SMS

-The application needs a module to connect to thhe barcode scanner

 ## Technical Spec

 - The primary user of the app will be on Windows machines
 - The app will be web based
-- We will be using PostgreSQL for the server backend
+- We will be using SQLite for the server backend
-- We will use Python with the django library to handle the communication between the database and the applicatio
+- We will use Python with the flask library to handle the communication between the database and the application